-Statement of the case: This is a criminal case, in which the defendant, Stanley Jackson, is charged with possessing heroin with intent to distribute it.
+Statement of the case: This is a criminal case, in which the defendant, Jeffery L. Loranger, is charged with possessing a firearm after having been convicted of a crime punishable by imprisonment for a term exceeding one year.
 The defendant has entered a plea of not guilty to this charge.

-1. Scheduling: after jury selection today, this trial will adjourn until this Wednesday, and the trial will be completed that same day.
+1. Scheduling: this case will begin today and will conclude by tomorrow.
 Are any of you actually unable to sit as jurors because of this schedule?